Product DesignerPride FamilyLaunched

 Goal: Ship a complete site that makes the next step obvious for each visitor type

 Rather than optimizing for visual novelty, the entire strategy was oriented around reducing uncertainty at decision points.
+Every interaction decision was filtered through WCAG AA compliance, low cognitive load, and calm motion over animation.

 Principles

-Consistency is a trust signal
+Consistency is a trust signal, especially for first-time visitors

-Reduce decision load at high-intent moments
+Reduce decision load at high-intent moments: two primary CTAs maximum per page

-Build patterns the team can maintain
+Build patterns the team can maintain after the sprint ends

 Working Hypotheses